Aftercare

 What If You're Allergic to Second Skin?

-While Second Skin (or similar tattoo films like Saniderm or Dermalize) is generally safe for most people, some clients may experience allergic reactions or skin sensitivities to the adhesive.
+While Second Skin (and similar products like Saniderm or Dermalize) is safe for most, some people may have allergic reactions or skin sensitivity to the adhesive.

 Signs of an Allergic Reaction: